 - You will be asked whether you are setting the device up for yourself or your child.
 For the sake of focusing on the content restrictions best paired with Covenant Eyes, select “This is My iPad®/iPhone®.
 (If you select This is My Child’s iPad/iPhone, you’ll first be directed through setting up Downtime and App Limit restrictions.)

 - You’ll be directed to the Screen Time settings.
 On this screen, select “Use Screen Time Passcode.”

 - Then enter in a 4-digit passcode (the Covenant Eyes member should not know this code).
 You will be asked to re-enter the code for verification.
-Please note: This is an Apple operating system passcode.
-Once the passcode is set, there is no way to reset or retrieve it if it’s forgotten.

 - Within Screen Time, tap “Content & Privacy Restrictions.”